Jason2Brownlee/DataScienceDiagnosticChecklist/README.md

 * _What evidence is there that one split size is better than another?_

 ### Split vs Distribution Sensitivity
-Compare data distributions of train/test sets and find the point where they diverge (see [Data Distribution Tests](/diagnostics/distribution)).
+Compare data distributions of train/test sets and find the point where they diverge (Data Distribution Tests below).

 1. Compare the correlations of each input/target variable (e.g. Pearson's or Spearman's).
 2. Compare the central tendencies for each input/target variable (e.g. t-Test or Mann-Whitney U Test).